xliUNR/gpusim/README.md

 seed is the seed used for random number generator<br />
 output file name is the file name of the simulation matrix file that will be generated at the end of program <br />

-runtype is an integer 0 or 1.
+runtype is an integer.
 0 for sequential run, 1 for parallel GPU. <br />
-inverseflag is an integer 0 or 1.
+inverseflag is an integer.
 0 to not run inverse transform, 1 to run inverse transform. <br />

 <br /> There is a space between each argument.